General Research Fund (GRF)

 - Is the project designed to help the investigator network more broadly within their field?

 - Is the timeline and budget proposed feasible?

 Final Report Requirements

-Principal Investigators/award recipients are required to submit a final report 18 months after initiation of the project.
+Award recipients (PIs and Co-Is) are required to submit a final report 18 months after initiation of the project.